 Monotonicity is the primary criterion for evaluating the normative model.
 When we test a developing cognitive ability, we expect raw scores to increase monotonically (that is, increase without ever decreasing) with increasing age.
 Consequently, we expect that a specific raw score will be associated with progressively lower norm scores as age increases.
 This occurs because the mean raw score increases from one age group to the next, and, as a result, an identical raw score moves to a lower rank in the next oldest age group, and so on.

 The best way to check monotonicity after running cnorm() is to examine the plot of percentile curves associated with the model.
-In this plot, the x-axis variable is age group, and the y-axis variable is raw score.
+In this plot, the x-axis variable is the explanatory variable, and the y-axis variable is raw score.
 The plot illustrates seven percentile ranks: 2.5, 10, 25, 50, 75, 90, 97.5.
 The colored circles represent the actual raw scores associated with these percentiles, per age group, in the input data.
 The solid lines represent the outcome of the modeling process, whereby the selected regression equation is used to smooth the age-related progression of each percentile rank.

 If those curves do not intersect (as in the example below), the model exhibits adequate monotonicity, and we can proceed to the output phase.
 If, on the other hand, the percentile curves do intersect, it indicates an unexpected change in the raw to norm-score relationship from one age group to the next (i.e., an absence of monotonicity).
 For example, the plot may reveal that certain raw scores are associated with higher norm scores in the next oldest age group.
 This counter-intuitive outcome is referred to as a norm-score reversal.

-The plot also show the proportion of variance in raw scores that is explained by the regression model (here, R2 = 0.9677).
+The plot also shows the proportion of variance in raw scores that is explained by the regression model (here, R2 = 0.9677).
 This value is often quite large, even in models that lack monotonicity.
+This is because lacks of monotonicity almost always occur at the tails of the distributions, but the contribution of the tails to the total variance is small.
 For our purposes, R2 is less important than monotonicity in terms of evaluating the adequacy of the model.
+Nevertheless, R2 can also be regarded as a general indicator of the quality of the test scale.
+For example, poor test scales with low reliability generally yield lower R2.

 When the plot shows intersecting percentile curves, we re-run the cnorm() modeling function with different parameters (i.e., different values of k and terms), in order to find a model that yields non-intersecting curves (if such a model exists).
 To examine alternative models, we use another diagnostic tool: plot(model, "series", end = 8).
 This call of plot() returns a series of percentile graphs for terms = 1 through terms = 8.
 Often, varying the number of regression terms will result in a plot with non-intersecting curves.
+Please not that after visually selecting an adequate model from the series of plots, the cnorm() modeling function has to be rerun with the according number of terms.

 In general, parsimony applies: it's best to select a model with fewer terms, all else being equal.
 Increasing the number of terms increases the risk of overfitting the model (that is, modeling error in addition to the developmental gradient of the latent ability).
 In the percentile plot, an overfitted model is visualized in curves that twist and turn sharply around the raw score data points (colored circles).
 In contrast, a properly fitted model will yield smoothly increasing parallel colored lines.